-- 1. Blog Leader (10 points): Each student will be required to act as Blog Leader for an assigned week in order to facilitate discussion about that weekly module's topic.
-There will be 3-4 Blog Leaders per module, however, as this is an individual activity, each member of the group must submit an individual Blog Leader entry.
-Detailed guidelines are available on Blackboard under COURSE INFORMATION. - 2.
-Blog Responses (40 Points): Each student is required to read and provide a comment to each and every Blog Leader's post (except your own), as well as reflections on the movie "Jamaica for Sale". - 3.
-Quizzes (100 points): At the end of each module, you are required to complete a 10-point quiz based on both the reading assignments and the lectures.
+1. Blog Leader (10 points): Each student will be required to act as Blog Leader for an assigned week in order to facilitate discussion about that weekly module's topic.
+There will be 1-2 Blog Leaders per module, however, as this is an individual activity.
+Detailed guidelines are available on Blackboard under COURSE INFORMATION.

+2. Blog Responses (40 Points): Each student is required to read and provide a comment to each and every Blog Leader's post (except your own), as well as reflections on the movie "Jamaica for Sale".

+3. Quizzes (100 points): At the end of each module, you are required to complete a 10-point quiz based on both the reading assignments and the lectures.
 These quizzes are timed (20 minutes) and you are allowed one attempt at each quiz.
 Therefore, you are encouraged to study the materials before starting the quiz (Plan on a minimum of an hour study time before each quiz.).
 There are 11 modules, therefore, 11 quizzes.
-The lowest score will be dropped resulting in 10 graded quizzes. - 4.
-Research Paper (100 points): You are required to research a topic of your choice related to tourism and sustainability.
+The lowest score will be dropped resulting in 10 graded quizzes.

+4. Research Paper (100 points): You are required to research a topic of your choice related to tourism and sustainability.
 The paper will be submitted via SafeAssign and emailed to the instructor.
 Detailed research paper guidelines are available on Blackboard under COURSE INFORMATION.
 Please contact the instructor if you have any questions.